About Letton Hall

-Letton Hall is managed day-to-day by the resident manager, Jon Horrox.
+Letton Hall is managed day-to-day by the resident Centre Manager, Jon.
 Jon is supported by an excellent staff team who take care of the facilities and ensure that they are always ready and prepared for guests.
 We have a regular group of dedicated volunteers who keep the gardens and grounds looking good all year round.

 Built between 1783 and 1789, Letton Hall was once the home of the Gurdon family and was the first domestic commission of the famous architect Sir John Soane.

 It’s Georgian splendour makes it a significant landmark in the Mid-Norfolk Countryside.

 Sir John Soane built only eighteen complete country houses, mainly between the years of 1780-1800, so each house reveals something to us of how his distinctive style developed.
 Although he also re-modelled several other grand houses and went on to become the architect for the Bank of England, Letton Hall marks a relatively modest early season in Soane’s extraordinary career.

 A large villa, rather than a vast stately home, Letton Hall was the family home of Brampton Gurdon Dillingham and his descendants.
 The house was designed in 1783 in Soane’s typical manner, involving lengthy discussions with the owner to establish the final plans.
 It was completed over the next few years once Soane had convinced Dillingham to demolish, rather than alter, the existing Old Hall which he had inherited that year.